-The Change of Information form can be found on my.laboure.edu, and at the Welcome Center.
-Please consult personnel in the Welcome Center for additional information.
+The Change of Information form can be found on my.laboure.edu.
+Please consult personnel in the Office of the Registrar at registrar@laboure.edu for additional information.

 Library

 The Helen Stubblefield Law Library at Labouré, named for Helen Stubblefield Law, is located on the third floor of the C building in room C328.